Account planning: Essential truths

 Account planning exists for the sole purpose of creating advertising that truly connects with consumers, according to Jon Steel.
 Planning has made its move to the forefronts of larger agencies in the US, thanks in part to Jon Steel, but for some it is still considered a luxury.
 In many accounts, the account directors will claim the development of strategy.
 In case there's no account planner on the account, it's a team effort; client, account director and creative director.
 It must be clear where account planning is creating an advantage.
 Account planning adds context, a wider perspective, guidance and opinion to advertising development.

 Having an account planner involved in the account has led to more integration within the agency, which has resulted in better teamwork in trying to combine the needs of the client, the market and the consumer.
 Account planners stimulate discussions about things that were overlooked before, such as, purchasing decisions, brand-consumer relationship and specific circumstance evaluation.

 The main change inflicted on advertising by account planning is, to approach every marketing challenge, starting with the consumer.
 Traditionally qualitative research has been conducted via focus groups, but it is the Jon Steel style of focus group - focus groups in a creative way - that has changed the way some agencies apply this kind of research.
-“The best research and strategic thinking in the world is absolutely worthless without a creative executions of similar stature,” Steel said.
+“The best research and strategic thinking in the world is absolutely worthless without a creative execution of similar stature,” Steel said.
 The goal, in turn, is to create and maintain a meaningful relationship with the consumers.

 In present-day society, there is no doubt that consumers around the world have knowledge and interest in advertising.
 It is something that has become part of our society and it possesses a "means of contributing meaning and values that are necessary and useful to people in structuring their lives, their social relationships and their rituals."
 However, there is a difference among cultures concerning advertising.
 One such difference is between the UK and the US.
 While in the UK there is a high approval for advertising among consumers, consumers in the United States believe that advertising insults their intelligence.
 There are seven goals that have been achieved in the UK thanks to account planning: